dotnet/fsharp/CONTRIBUTING.md

 In general answers to the above should be **Yes**.
 A **No** to any of them is not disqualifying of the PR, however a no answer will need an explanation and a discussion.

 There are additional considerations
+- Is the risk of accepting this change High or even Medium, these really refer to how much of the existing user or codebase is impacted.
+How likely do we feel we are to revert the changes later.
-- Is the risk of accepting this change High or even Medium For an acceptable PR with a high risk, we will definitely need to discuss mitigations for the risk.
+  For an acceptable PR with a high risk, we will definitely need to discuss mitigations for the risk.
 A decision to upgrade the SDK or VS needs to be always low risk for our customers, they have businesses to run, they don't want to have to deal with our - risky behavior.
 We may defer or delay risky PRs into a later release or abandon it.
 - Is the change as small as possible
 - Should it be chopped up into smaller, yet independently valuable and releasable to production, chunks